 Improverts Charity Night – Bedlam Theatre Edinburgh.
 Sunday 15th March 2020

 Walk Bedford Nordic Walk – 18th April 2020.
-Postponed.
-Date tbc
+Postponed due to Corona.
+New date tbc

 Katy Knowles Turvey Ladies Luncheon Friday 15th November 2019 (Sue Ryder St John’s Hospice and Primrose Unit) £500